chn555/NAM/README.md

 ## Acknowledgments

 * Thanks to br0k3ngl255 for mentoring the project
-* Thanks to bigrush for testing
+* Thanks to bigrush for taking the project and restarting development